 - For Windows: Both the WFC and MPC components are available and either or both can be used on the endpoint.
-See How to Download and Install the Barracuda Content Shield Suite for Windows.
+See How to Manage Deployment of the Barracuda Content Shield Suite for Windows.

 - For Mac OS: Only the WFC component is available for web filtering on the endpoint.
 See How to Download and Install the Barracuda Content Shield Suite for Mac OS.